Tapswhenoom/excercise_bdd/README.md

 1. Set up a new Python project for this exercise.
 You can use Pytest for writing BDD-style tests.
 We have provided you with a dummy framework implementation.

 2. Create a Python module for the temperature control unit with functions to control its state (e.g., `set_temperature_state(state)`).
-We have provided you with a dummy product implementation.
+We have provided you with a dummy product implementation - or keep the mocked implemation as is if you can't.
 Make sure you understand the project and familiarize yourself with basic python package creation, docker, pytest and bdd.

 3. Write a state diagram for the coffee maker and describe the boundary conditions for the transitions.